damiVongola/Lab-4/README.md

 You will be implementing the following algorithms we discussed in class:

 - Classification with neural networks (100 marks)
-  - Download the cifar dataset
+  - Download the cifar dataset and split into training and test set
   - Sample and show examples from the dataset to ensure it is correct
   - Use feature scaling.
 This is most easily done by dividing the images by 255, which will effectively put your images in range [0, 1]